-Mental strength is developed through positive daily practice.
-The more you can identify and celebrate your positive daily progress the more mentally strong you will become.
+Mental strength is developed when you make daily progress and celebrate your achievements.
+The more you identify and celebrate positive daily progress the more mentally strong you become.

-Taking time for quiet reflection each day, and expressing gratitude, expands your positive feelings about yourself.
-Feeling positive builds self-confidence and self-esteem.
+Taking time for quiet reflection and expressing gratitude expands positive feelings about yourself and boost confidence and self-esteem.

-Having self-confidence builds mental toughness and gives you the capability to deal with challenges and obstacles.
-Take time at the end of each day to write down what you achieved, reflect on what you learned and consider what you want to achieve tomorrow.
+Self-confidence builds mental toughness and gives you the ability to deal with challenges and obstacles.
+To build mental toughness, take time each day to write down what you achieved.
+Ensure you reflect on what you learned and consider what you want to achieve tomorrow.

-This focus on the positive reinforces your ability to achieve your goals in a way that is most valuable to you.
+This focus on positive progress reinforces your ability to achieve your goals in a way that is most valuable to you.